Fractal Potential Flows: An Idealized Model for Fully Developed Turbulence: Preliminary Concepts

 \subsection{IFS Fractals}

-The attractors of Iterated Function Systems - IFS Fractals - were pioneered by Hutchinson \cite{ba00007}, further discussed by Barnsley and Demko \cite{ba00017}, and may be the most elementary fractals possible.
-They are the attractors of a finite set of affine linear contraction mappings on the plane - the ``function system'' - which when combined and iterated to infinity, converges to an attracting limit set, the IFS fractal itself.
-Our formulation follows \cite{bu00006}.
+The attractors of Iterated Function Systems - IFS fractals - were pioneered by Hutchinson \cite{ba00007}, further discussed by Barnsley and Demko \cite{ba00017} as well as others, and in a sense may be the most elementary fractals possible.
+They are the attractors of a finite set of affine linear contraction mappings on the plane - the Iterated Function System (IFS) - which when combined and iterated to infinity, converges to an attracting limit set, the IFS fractal itself (see Fig. \ref{s04010005} for some examples).